-One solution could have been a conventional extension, but architect, Ian McDonald of Moxley McDonald, suggested, instead, restoring the barn to its former glory and converting it into complementary accommodation.
+One solution could have been a conventional extension but architect Ian McDonald of Moxley McDonald, suggested to instead restore the barn to its former glory and converting it into complementary accommodation.

 - Maintaining a visual link with the clients’ existing home the aim being to match the stone, lintels and joinery.

 - Breathtakingly bad weather which made getting the roof on by Christmas a priority.

 - Keeping the damp out – the ruin was not just at the bottom of a small hill but sited over an underground stream.